 In 2014, Rockford Dance Company hired Wayland Anderson to lead the organization into a new era.
 In his first year, Mr. Anderson staged a new production of The Nutcracker that attracted RDC and RSO’s largest audience in 7 years.
 With the support of the Board and community, Mr. Anderson took RDC to Chicago to perform with him and Columbia City Ballet in William Starrett's Off the Wall & Onto the Stage: Dancing the Art of Jonathan Green.
 Mr. Anderson was the sixth Artistic Director of Rockford Dance Company.

 Emily Cooke joined the organization in November of 2015 as Executive Director.
+In 2016, Ms. Cooke accepted the role of Executive Director and Artistic Coordinator.
 The future of RDC is very bright and has a renewed spirit.
 The mission has and will remain the same with the support of all of the contributors, dedicated families, faculty and amazing dancers.